Whatcom Community College’s summer session begins on June 29th

 - Registration with the Selective Service, if required

-- Complete financial aid information requirements, which can be viewed on the Financial Aid Portal
+- Completed financial aid requirements, which can be viewed on the Financial Aid Portal

 - Register for classes